Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ### Security

-As we mentioned above, data objects have a field `AccessLevel`, which you can set to `ReadOnly` when the user doesn't have permissions to edit the data in this data object, rather than when its editability is driven by the current data values.
+As we mentioned above, data objects have a field `AccessLevel`, which you can set to `ReadOnly` when the user doesn't have permission to edit the data in this data object, rather than when its editability is driven by the current data values.

 :::note
-You can also set the `AccessLevel` to `None` to indicate that the user does not have any access to the data object, but the UI panel bound to this object needs to be able to handle this, and make itself inaccessible.
+You can also set the `AccessLevel` to `None` to indicate that the user does not have any access to the data object, but the UI panel bound to this object needs to be able to handle this and make itself inaccessible.
 :::

 Data objects also expose the `CurrentPrincipal` property that returns the current principal based on the configured [principal provider](../services/security#principal-providers) for your app.
-This allows you to check the current user's permissions and claims within the data object, and set the access level on any of its data properties or child objects.
+This allows you to check the current user's permissions and claims within the data object and set the access level on any of its data properties or child objects.

 ### Validation

 Data objects have a method `Validate` that allows you to validate its data properties and child objects at any time, as well as to perform any additional custom validations for that object.
 The method takes a boolean argument `force` to indicate whether you want to force all validations afresh, regardless of whether or not the corresponding properties have been changed since the last validation.

-During validation of the data object's properties, each data property will add any validation errors to its internal list of validation errors, as described [here](properties/base#property-validation).
+During the validation of the data object's properties, each data property will add any validation errors to its internal list of validation errors, as described [here](properties/base#property-validation).
 If your object requires additional validations of multiple properties, e.g. cross-field validation, then you need to override the `Validate` method, perform the validations, and [add any errors](../services/errors#adding) to the object's `validationErrorList`.

-For example, if your criteria data object has an `OrderDateFromProperty` and `OrderDateToProperty` to allow specifying a range for the *Order Date*, then you may want to validate that the *From* value is not later than the *To* value, and add a validation error otherwise, as illustrated below.
+For example, if your criteria data object has an `OrderDateFromProperty` and `OrderDateToProperty` to allow specifying a range for the *Order Date*, then you may want to validate that the *From* value is not later than the *To* value and add a validation error otherwise, as illustrated below.

 ```cs
 public override void Validate(bool force)